Christian Authors and Ministries in our Hall of Blind Guides

 Christian Counseling & Educational Foundation (CCEF)

-We believe that while CCEF is teaching and writing about how to respond to domestic abuse, as yet their teaching still has so many flaws and gaps that we do not recommend it.
+We believe that while CCEF is teaching and writing about how to respond to domestic abuse, as yet their teaching still has so many flaws and gaps that we suggest it needs to be approached with caution.
+We would have more confidence in CCEF if it publicly renounced and apologized for the things it has taught which have hurt victims of abuse and PTSD sufferers.
+See our CCEF tag.

 Day One Publications (in the U.K.)